Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 Here is my response:

 Sorry to hear about your fig dilemma!
-Yes, it looks as if it is too warm, so they’ve come out of dormancy early.
-It's hard to get trees back into dormancy.
-If you put them in a cool sunroom with bright light that would be the best choice—as long as they don’t freeze.
+The crawl space is too warm, so the trees have come out of dormancy early.
+It’s difficult to return actively growing trees to dormancy.
+A cool sunroom with bright light is your best option—as long as the trees don’t freeze.

 The Challenge